 Our curious minds wanted to know, how far up the Hanalei River can you kayak?
 So we rented a kayak at Kayak Hanalei, loaded our Kauai Surf Co.
-Waterproof Backpack 3.0, and set out paddling upriver to see how far we could go into the interior of Kauai.
-(We have previously chronicled a downriver kayaking trip at this post.)
+Lumahai Series Waterproof Backpack, and set out paddling upriver to see how far we could go into the interior of Kauai.

 The Hanalei River flows 15.7 miles from the eastern slopes of Mt.
 Waialeale until it reaches Hanalei Bay at Black Pot Beach Park.
 The watershed for the river encompasses an area of the highest recorded rainfall on the planet.
 Though the river plunges 3,500 feet from its headwaters at higher elevations, the last several miles of the river are flat, calm and peaceful (except during heavy rains).
 This last section runs past the taro fields in the Hanalei National Wildlife Refuge and under the famed one-lane Hanalei Bridge.
 From the bridge, the Hanalei River runs alongside Hwy 560 towards Hanalei before turning towards the ocean at the Blue Dolphin restaurant.
 Kayak Hanalei is located behind the Blue Dolphin restaurant, and that is where we started.

 It takes about 45 minutes to paddle to the Hanalei Bridge from Kayak Hanalei.
 This section of the river runs alongside Hwy 560.
 The riverbanks limit lines of sight along this stretch, leaving the river all to itself in the channel.
 The river was calm and peaceful on this voyage, as it is on most days.

 Approaching the Hanalei Bridge.

 Going under the bridge for a unique perspective!